555

 “Preparation is the key ” was reiterated by Prince Godwill on what Executive Chef Sateesh told them, reinforcing the importance of planning, organization, and attention to detail—lessons that extend far beyond the kitchen.

-"Leave no stain behind":With a cumulative investment of over BBD $325,000 since 2023, our Massy Foundation’s support of the Barbados is Blooming initiative, including the Little Chefs programme is a reflection of our unwavering commitment to advancing literacy, nurturing talent, and ensuring that every child has the opportunity to grow and bloom.
+"Leave no stain behind":With an investment since 2023, our Massy Foundation’s support of the Barbados is Blooming initiative, including the Little Chefs programme is a reflection of our unwavering commitment to advancing literacy, nurturing talent, and ensuring that every child has the opportunity to grow and bloom.
 Massy Foundation’s focus on inclusive Quality Education (UN Sustainable Development Goal # 4) by offering inclusive vocational training that equips these students with practical culinary skills.
 Yet it goes beyond skills—it ignites their excitement for learning, nurtures their independence, and opens pathways for their future opportunities.
 At the same time, the programme supports Good Health and Well-being (UN Sustainable Development Goal #3) by teaching these wonderful students nutrition and healthy lifestyle practices, ensuring they gain not only knowledge but also the tools to help them live well and thrive."
 Natalie McDowald member of the Massy Foundation Advisory Panel.

 As the Barbados is Blooming continues to expand , one thing remains clear: true empowerment comes not only from providing resources, but from creating meaningful opportunities .